-First, unlike most continuum robots which are soft, this robot is kinematically speaking rigid.
-In the sense that it does not deform substantially under load.
+First, unlike most continuum robots that are soft, this robot is, kinematically speaking, rigid—in the sense that it does not deform substantially under load.
 Second, the motion of the mobile motor along the links allows for new maneuvers that do not exist in other robots.
-For example, for and pick-and-place applications, transporting objects inside pipes, spraying (by placing the spray on the mobile motor and moving it along the links).
+For example, for pick-and-place applications, transporting objects inside pipes, spraying (by placing the spray on the mobile motor and moving it along the links).
 Third, in this robot, the links and motors are totally decoupled.
 So it is relatively easy to change the number and size of the links and motors.

 Why might this kind of robot be especially useful in space?